Human rabies immunoglobulin.

 The immunoprophylaxis should be carried out immediately even in case that suspicion is not clarified if the animal was infected.
 Wounds should not be primarily sewed.
 Parts of the body that are possibly contaminated and all wounds are to be cleaned immediately with soap or detergent, washed well with water and treated with 70 % alcohol or iodine tincture; this is also true for contamination with vaccine solution from vaccination baits.

-In the presence of a coagulation disorder, in the case of which intramuscular injections are contraindicated, Berirab P may be given subcutaneously.
+In the presence of a coagulation disorder, in the case of which intramuscular injections are contraindicated, Human Rabies Immunoglobulin (Berirab P) may be given subcutaneously.
 Afterwards the injection site should be compressed with a swab.

 However, it should be noted that there are no clinical efficacy data to support administration by the subcutaneous route.